gameserverapp/Platform/Documentation/docs/dashboard/admin_tools/access_control.md

 sidebar_position: 2
 ---

-Manage access to game servers, using groups.
-For example for VIP-only servers or RP communities.
+Manage access to game servers using groups.
+For example, restrict access to VIP-only servers or RP communities.
 Customize the rules, settings, and requirements for each group.

 [Go to Access control >](https://dash.gameserverapp.com/admintools_v2/access-control)